jeromeagoncillo/Project-hashmap-Data-Structures-and-Algorithms/README.md

 ## What I Learned

 Through this project, I learned how hash tables work behind the scenes.
 I practiced handling collisions, resizing a data structure, managing memory safely, and testing edge cases.
-This project also helped me become more comfortable with debugging C++ code and writing tests to confirm that each feature we were tasked to do worked correctly.
+This project also helped me become more comfortable with debugging C++ code and writing tests to confirm that each required feature worked correctly.